goudete/notionTest/README.md

-# Getting Started with Create React App
+# Notion Take Home Excercise

+## How it works and how to run

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+My program is a react app set up with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+It consists of an async function called `addEntry` that gets the user's input from the state (useState hook), validates it and performs an axios POST request to the 'https://api.notion.com/v1/pages' endpoint.
+Depending on the server's response, it either displays a success or failure message.

-In the project directory, you can run:
+To run the program, cd into the project and run:

 ### `yarn start`